LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 The following predicates are defined:

 ``expand_library_path(Library, Path)``
-   Expands a file specification in library notation to a full operating-system path.
+   Expands a file specification in :term:`library notation` to a full operating-system path.
 ``loaded_file(Path)``
    Returns the full path of a currently loaded source file.